Sunday, June 30, 2024

 Putting Your AVM to the Test

 The book doesn't stop at model development.
-You will explore the crucial model validation step, applying the AVM to holdout samples and the broader population to assess its generalizability.
-This ensures your model can accurately estimate property values beyond the data used in its creation.
+You will explore the crucial model validation step by applying the AVM to holdout samples and to the broader population to assess its generalizability.
+This ensures your model can accurately estimate property values beyond the data used to create it.

 Beyond the Basics: Sales Ratios and Practical Applications